 1. What personal information is collected?

-For some activities, we may ask you to create a username and password and/or to provide other personal and non-personal information including but not limited to your age, date of birth, gender, and/or game and platform preferences; and, we may combine such information with other personal and/or non-personal information.
+For some activities, we may ask you to create a username and password and/or to provide other personal and non-personal information including but not limited to your age, date of birth, gender, and/or game and platform preferences; we may combine such information with other personal and/or non-personal information.

 From time to time, we may also post customer testimonials that contain personally identifiable information on Blizzard’s websites.
 However, we will obtain the customer’s consent to post these testimonials prior to publication in accordance with the applicable Blizzard agreement.